Eomm/blog-posts/posts/bonus-schema-guru.md

 Let's jump into the code to understand how this feature works.

-First, we need some JSON schema that we will used across the following code examples:
+First, we need some JSON schema that we will use across the following code examples:

 ```js
 const bodySchema = {